 Roth Conversions During the Current Low Tax Rate Environment

 Roth conversions have increased in popularity over the past few years due to our current low tax rate environment.
-Because tax rates and rules are constantly changing, it’s important to note that the low tax rates we have become accustomed to are set to sunset (and return) to their pre-Tax Cuts and Jobs Act (TCJA) rates after 2025 – and there also may be new legislation that could increase tax rates even sooner.
+Because tax rates and rules are constantly changing, it’s important to note that the low tax rates we have become accustomed to are set to sunset (and return) to their pre-Tax Cuts and Jobs Act (TCJA) rates after 2025, not to mention the Build Back Better Plan is currently making its way through Congress and may increase taxes on many taxpayers even sooner.
 Given the various unknowns in the coming years, it may be a good idea to investigate Roth conversions this year to lock in low tax rates.
 Let’s explore the benefits, potential pitfalls, and various cost-benefit analyses taxpayers should consider before executing Roth conversions.

 What is a Roth Conversion?

 A Roth conversion occurs when a taxpayer sends money from a tax-deferred account (such as an IRA or 401(k)) to a tax-free account (such as a Roth IRA or Roth 401(k)).
 Money that is converted from a tax-deferred account is taxable in the year of distribution.
 Once the money enters the tax-free account, it is shielded from tax indefinitely and provides unique benefits for heirs.